 SKILL LEVEL: EASY

-Depending on their ages, kids can help with most parts of this project, but when it’s time to paint, I recommend letting them hold the top of your hand while you apply the spray paint, rather than allowing them to spray-paint by themselves.
+Depending on their ages, kids can help with most parts of this project.
+However, when it’s time to spray-paint, I recommend letting them hold the top of your hand while you apply the spray paint, rather than allowing them to spray-paint by themselves.
 Small fingers may not have the strength and control necessary for a quality job.
-Likewise, be cautious with the superglue, as it can cause irritation if it makes contact with your skin.
+Likewise, be cautious with the superglue, as it can cause irritation if it makes contact with skin.

-Our table came with bins in it, as if it were born to be a Lego table.
+Our table came with bins in it, as if it were born to be a LEGO table.
 If your table doesn’t have drawers, consider how you might solve this storage dilemma, whether by fitting a bin on an open shelf under the table or attaching hooks and buckets to one side.

 Hold the can of spray paint about 12 inches from the surface, and apply using a back-and-forth sweeping motion.
-Distribute the spray just a little wider than your piece: Start depressing the nozzle a couple of inches off the left edge of the piece, sweep across, and let go a couple of inches outside the right edge.
+Distribute the spray just a little wider than your piece.
+Start depressing the nozzle a couple of inches off the left edge of the piece, sweep across, and let go a couple of inches outside the right edge.
 For best results and fewer drips, apply several light coats (leaving an hour to dry between each) rather than a single thick one.